sh4z-w4feeqa/CHROME-EXTENSION-FOR-TIME-TRACKING/README.md

 _HTML and CSS:_

 The popup interface is developed with HTML and CSS, providing a clean, user-friendly dashboard.
 CSS Grid and flexbox layouts are used for structured display of website names, categories, and time spent.
+The categories are colour coded in the following manner:
+* Green for productive,
+* Red for unproductive, and
+* Gray for neutral
-Color-coded categories (green for productive, red for unproductive, gray for neutral) allow users to quickly visualize their browsing behavior.
+This allows users to quickly visualize their browsing behavior and act accordingly.

 _Time Management Logic:_